 What is Play Therapy?

-Play therapy is to children what counseling is to adults.
-Play therapy utilizes play, children’s natural medium of expression, to help them express their feelings more easily through toys instead of words.
+Play therapy is to children what talk therapy is to adults.
+Play therapy utilizes play, children’s natural medium of communication, to help them express their feelings more easily in a way that makes sense to them.
 Play is a child’s language and toys are the child’s words.
 Though children lack the cognitive skills to express themselves with words, they are fluent in the language of play.
 Play therapy allows them to express themselves in the way in which they are most comfortable.

-Play Therapy works best when a safe relationship is created between the therapist and client, one in which the latter may freely and naturally express both what pleases and bothers them.
+Play Therapy works best when a safe relationship is created between the therapist and child.
+The child is able to freely and naturally express both what pleases and bothers them.

 Research suggests Play Therapy is an effective mental health treatment approach, regardless of age, gender, or the nature of the problem, and works best when a parent, family member, or caretaker is actively involved in the treatment process.